sampsyo/dq/README.md

   authentication.
 * `verbose`: A boolean indicating whether debug output should be shown.
 * `curlargs`: Additional command-line arguments to be passed to curl.
+* `poll`: The number of seconds between polls of the queue file when it is empty.

 Here's an example configuration file: